rodelor97/GettingCleaningDataWeek4Project/README.md

    + install.packages("dplyr")
    + install.packages("data.table")
 2. Run the commands to create the codebook sources
+   + ```source("codebookSourceCreator.R")```
    + ```create_accelerometer_codebook()```
-   + ```create_accelerometer_grouped_codebook```
+   + ```create_accelerometer_grouped_codebook()```

+Once the codebook source is generated, we can create the codebooks:

+1. From RStudio open Codebook.Rmd for the main data set codebook, or CodebookGrouped.md, for the aggregated grouped data set
-3. From RStudio open each codebook markdown file, AccelerometerDataCodebook.Rmd and AccelerometerGroupedDataCodebook.Rmd, and choose Knit from the tab menu.
-This will create files AccelerometerDataCodebook.html and AccelerometerGroupedDataCodebook.html
+2. Choose Knit from the tab menu.
+This will create the md and html codebook representations.

 ## License: